kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 The existing API already allows us to achieve it.

+### Qualification

+As the feature touches a hard distributed caching problem and depends on previously broken etcd behavior, we need to  qualify it in production environment.

+After almost a year in Beta, running enabled default, we have collected the following data:
+* More than 80% of LISTs served by apiserver are consistent reads from cache.
+* In 99.9% of cases watch cache became fresh enough within 110ms.
+* Only 0.001% of waits for fresh cache took more than 250ms.
+* Consistent reads reached 5 nine's of availability, meaning cache was able to become fresh before timeout (3s) in 99.999% of cases.
+* Main cause of fallback was rolling update of etcd that forces a watch cache reinitialization.
+* We have identified and addressed one issue https://github.com/kubernetes/kubernetes/issues/129931

+The above results show that consistent reads from cache are stable and reliable.
+We are confident in promoting this feature to Stable.

+## Design Details

+### Monitoring

 To further allow debugging and improve confidence we will provide users with the following tools:
 * a dedicated `apiserver_watch_cache_read_wait` metric to detect a problem with